 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost sharing assistance from Illinois Department of Public Health ADAP.
+Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost sharing assistance from Colorado Department of Public Health & Environment.
+Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.